nicmosc/nicmosc.com/apps/admin/README.md

 App containing the private website to manage the content of `@nicmosc/web`.

 Authentication is done via Github credentials.
-To run the app you need to set the following env vars in a `env.local` file:
+To run the app you need to set the following env vars in a `.env` file:
 ```bash
 # GITHUB AUTH
 GITHUB_ID=